AlajajiOmar/MongoDB_Presentation/README.md

 # MongoDB_Presentation
-MongoDB Presentation that explain the gives you an overview about it and some features.
+MongoDB Presentation that gives you an overview about it and some features.